we0921/Group-5-QuickBites/README.md

 * Do not have multiple tabs of the site open (ex: the user home page and a restaurant menu)
 * Concurrent user/vendor access causes synchronization issues.
 Doing so will cause issues that will require our manual intervention.
+* ALWAYS LOG IN, if attempting to access the website from a different context.
 * We do not prevent users from ordering items from multiple stores.
 * Availability checking occurs when adding the item to the cart, not at checkout.

 # Contact Info:
 If, for any reason, there is an interruption in the hosting service, we should be able to manually restart the web server.
-We can be reached at our respective email addresses (it's probably best to address the email to all of us, so that we are more likely to respond quickly:
+We can be reached at our respective email addresses (it's probably best to address the email to all of us, so that we are more likely to respond quickly):

 Brandon: bpl5252@psu.edu
 Craig: cdm5698@psu.edu